 Q: What’s the difference between all-season and all-terrain tires?

 All-season tires are for everyday, paved road driving in any kind of weather.
 Around town or on long commutes or road trips, these are your tires.
 On the other hand, all-terrain tires are beefier, more aggressive tires with deeper treads and tougher construction.
 They’re made for taking your vehicle from the street to the trail.
 They can easily handle mud, boulders, sand, and snow.
 They’re less fuel-efficient than all-season tires, and they’re usually a little less comfortable when riding on smooth roads and highways.

 Q: Are all-terrain tires good for all weather conditions?

-A: All-terrain tires typically perform well in rainy weather and sunny weather.
+All-terrain tires typically perform well in rainy weather and sunny weather.
 They can easily maneuver through mud, rain, sand, smooth roads, and mild winters.
 However, only all-terrain tires that possess the Three Peak Mountain Snowflake symbol are good in winter, and all-season tires are better than all-terrain tires when it comes to wet-weather traction.

 Q: What’s the recommended tire pressure for all-terrain tires?

 It depends on where you’ll be off-roading.
 For highway driving, about 30 to 38 PSI is recommended.
 For rough gravel driving, drop the pressure to 26 PSI.
 Deep mud driving requires about 22 PSI, while regular mud driving needs about 28 PSI.
 When driving through sandy terrain, keep the pressure at 16 PSI and about 22 to 28 PSI for rocky terrain.